ragesh-kannan/mailer/README.md

 ```
 npm install express
 ```
+### nodemailer
-### for nodemailer - Now execute the below command with host and port (for example - serveraddress:port, you can use any port you want),
+for nodemailer - Now execute the below command with host and port (for example - serveraddress:port, you can use any port you want),
 ```
 node mailer.js serveraddress:port "nodemailer"
 ```